noahgibbs/codefolio_middleman/source/posts/2014-12-04-deploy-like-you-develop.html.md

 title: "Deploy Like You Develop"
 date: 2014-12-04 04:57
 ---
-A few weeks ago, I was <a href="http://rails-deploy-in-an-hour.com">hacking away on prototype software for my new class</a>.
+A few weeks ago, I was hacking away on prototype software for my new class.
 I was doing that horrible thing where you make a few changes, hit "rebuild" and wait for five minutes to find out if you fixed the problem.
 And I realized something <b>surprisingly awesome</b> about configuring servers.